uncw-library/d8-staff/README.md

 #### editing a module

 Revise the files in ./drupal8docker/modules/custom.
-The folder links to the container's /drupal_app/web/modules folder.
+The folder matches the container's /drupal_app/web/modules/custom folder.

 You may have to docker build again, depending how deep the change was.